Account Codes Reference

 Payment via Cash

-Customer pays cash at a location.
+Customer pays cash

 Entry Type | Debit Account | Debit Amount | Credit Account | Credit Amount | Accounting Date | Description |

-Payment Entry | Cash - Location (custom code) | Payment amount | Accounts Receivable (1050) | Payment amount | Synchronization date | Cash payment received at location |
+Payment Entry | Cash (1010) | Payment amount | Accounts Receivable (1050) | Payment amount | Synchronization date | Cash payment received |

 Entry Type | Debit Account | Debit Amount | Credit Account | Credit Amount | Accounting Date | Description |

-Payment Entry | Voucher (custom code) | Payment amount | Accounts Receivable (1050) | Payment amount | Synchronization date | Voucher payment received at location |
+Payment Entry | Marketplaces (1020) | Payment amount | Accounts Receivable (1050) | Payment amount | Synchronization date | Payment received via marketplace gateway |

 Refund via Smeetz Pay

-Customer receives refund via Smeetz Pay.
+Customer receives refund via Smeetz Pay

 Entry Type | Debit Account | Debit Amount | Credit Account | Credit Amount | Accounting Date | Description |